tomedio/xpressjs/README.md

 ### Return a success message

 Success message can be returned in the same way as error.
-It contains fields `status` and `message`.
+It contains fields `status`, `message` and optional one: `object`.

 Most common usage is to return a success message in a controller.
 It can be implemented as shown below.